cb160/campfire/oh_youll_never_get_to_heaven.md

 You'll never go to heaven in the QE2
 'Cos the QE2 ain't got no loo.

-You'll never go to heaven in a baked bean tin
-'Cos a baked bean tin, 's got baked beans in .

 You'll never go to heaven in a jumbo jet
 'Cos the Lord ain't got, no runways yet.